mortezakowkabi/jcb-persian-documentation/Home.md

 > These tutorials will give you a basic understanding on how JCB works!

 A revision of this page to include timelines for all videos and documentation to accompany the videos is underway titled [Developing with Joomla Component Builder](https://github.com/vdm-io/Joomla-Component-Builder/wiki/1.
 Developing-with-Joomla-Component-Builder).
 It is a work in progress and anticipated completion date is early next year .
 Chapters 1 - 71 have been transcribed from the corresponding videos, are in their raw format and are being edited.
-The first chapter, [Hello World with Joomla Component Builder Tutorial](https://github.com/vdm-io/Joomla-Component-Builder/wiki/4.-Intro-to-JCB) is near completion.
+The first chapter, [1 .
+Hello World with Joomla Component Builder](https://github.com/vdm-io/Joomla-Component-Builder/wiki/1 .
+Hello World with Joomla Component Builder) is being edited and is near completion.
 I'll do short updates here on progress.

 If you have more questions, [use the forum](https://groups.google.com/a/vdm.io/d/forum/jcb)!

 The [list of videos](https://www.youtube.com/playlist?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE) that are already available are listed below.
+We will be editing this soon to correspond with each chapter in the documentation and in the same order.

 # [Intro](https://youtu.be/9evJkBTnKxE?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE)
 + Basic introduction